Cyclic Sieving and Plethysm Coefficients: Crystal Structure on Tableaux

 \begin{df} Let $B$ be a $\mathfrak{g}$-crystal.
 An element $b \in B$ is a \textit{highest weight element} if $e_i$ vanishes at $b$ for all $i$.
 If $b$ is the unique highest weight element of $B$, then $B$ is a \textit{highest weight crystal} of highest weight $\operatorname{wt}(b)$. \end{df}

-This terminology is compatible with the natural partial order on $B$ given by the restriction of the root order on $W$ to the image of $\operatorname{wt}$ in the sense that, if $B$ is connected, the maximal elements under this partial order coincide precisely with the highest weight elements of $B$.
+This terminology is compatible with the natural partial order on $B$ given by the restriction of the root order on $P$ to the image of $\operatorname{wt}$ in the sense that, if $B$ is connected, the maximal elements under this partial order coincide precisely with the highest weight elements of $B$.

-Every highest weight crystal is connected, but the converse does not hold in general.
-However, if we restrict our attention to regular crystals, then saying a crystal is connected is equivalent to saying it is a highest weight crystal.
-Furthermore, a regular connected crystal $B$ with highest weight $b$ is uniquely determined by the values $\phi_i(b)$ for $1 \leq i \leq t$.
+If we restrict our attention to regular crystals, then saying a crystal is connected is equivalent to saying it is a highest weight crystal.
+Furthermore, a regular, connected crystal $B$ with highest weight $b$ is uniquely characterized by the values $\phi_i(b)$ for $1 \leq i \leq t$.

-\begin{prop}[Stembridge \cite{Stemlocal}] Let $\mathfrak{g}$ be simply laced, and let $B$ be a regular connected $\mathfrak{g}$-crystal.
+\begin{prop} Let $B$ be a regular, connected $\mathfrak{g}$-crystal.
 Then $B$ is a highest weight crystal. \end{prop}